 5 Must-Dos as a CALS, NC State Student Vol. 2

-After the hustle and bustle of moving into the dorms slows down, it’s time to get acquainted (or reacquainted) with campus.
+Now that the hustle and bustle of moving into the dorms has slowed down, it’s time to get acquainted (or reacquainted) with campus.
 In fall 2021, CALS brought you our top five must-dos as a CALS student and we’re delighted to bring you a whole new top five for 2022.
 If you missed the first edition, you can check those off your to-dos after tackling Vol. 2.

 1. Check Out Local Faves